PlasmaPy/PlasmaPy/.github/PULL_REQUEST_TEMPLATE.md

   will pop up at the bottom, in the Checks box.
 If you're unsure why they're failing, ask!

-* If your pull request is not yet ready for review, add a `[WIP]` label to its name and remove it once it's ready.
+* If your pull request is not yet ready for review, submit it as a draft.
+  Remember to change its' status once it's ready.

 * If this is your first contribution, please add your name to the author list in `docs/about/credits.rst`.